 We need to identify the enemy, so we can focus our effort on the right spot.
 The Bible says Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.
 Yes, dear friend, satan looks for opportunities to derail our life.
-He constantly tempts us and entangle our life in one or the other obsession.
+He constantly tempts us and entangles our life in one or the other obsession.

 How to fight our enemy?

 Dear friend, when you are tempted next time realize and understand who is tempting you.
-You may feel you are already obsessive to a habit.
+You may feel you are already obsessed with a habit.
 But do you really want to stay obsessive?
-You may feel you can not come out of cyclic repeating thoughts and the depressed feeling.
-There is a good news for you.
+You may feel you can not come out of cyclic repeating thoughts and depressed feeling.
+There is some good news for you.
 Jesus has already paid the price for you.
 Jesus said, Very truly I tell you, everyone who sins is a slave to sin.
 So if the Son sets you free, you will be free indeed.

 Jesus can free you from your past.
 He has already won the battle against satan.
 He wants to embrace you and show you how much he loves you.
 His nail-pierced hands can touch you and fill your heart with heavenly peace.
 Are you ready to receive it today?
 Are you ready to conquer your enemy?
 Jesus is waiting for you.
 Shall we pray?

 Dear Jesus, I failed to realize who is my enemy.
-I did not see the satan fighting against me behind the scene.
+I did not see satan fighting against me behind the scene.
 You have won all the battles for me on the cross.
 Please help me.
 Wash me with your precious blood once again.
 Change my life.
 Brake all my obsession.
 Heal my relationship.
 Heal me from sickness.
-Jesus come into my heart.
+Jesus comes into my heart.
 Help me to be victorious.
 I surrender my life to you.
 Change me.
 Make me as your own child.
-In Jesus’s name, i pray.
+In Jesus’s name, I pray.
 Amen.

 Dear friend, continue to seek Jesus.
 Follow him with all your heart.
 May God bless you and make you a blessing for many.